Why Does My Dog Throw Up At 3 Am – Main Reasons & Solutions

 The Risk Of Contracting Giardia Lamblia

-Giardia lamblia is a type of protozoan that can be contracted through contaminated water or food.
-If your dog contracts Giardia lamblia after swallowing water that has been contaminated with the parasite, there is a high risk of developing gastrointestinal symptoms (such as diarrhea) and even chronic diarrhea.
-If left untreated, Giardia lamblia can lead to serious complications such as liver failure and even death in dogs.
+You can contract Giardia lamblia, a type of protozoan, through contaminated water or food.
+If your dog contracts Giardia lamblia after swallowing water contaminated with the parasite, there is a high risk of developing gastrointestinal symptoms (such as diarrhea) and even chronic diarrhea.
+If left untreated, Giardia lamblia can lead to serious complications such as liver Kidney failure and even death in dogs.

-Additionally, if the water was contaminated with anything that made the dog sick, it could be harmful to the dog’s stomach and intestines as well.
+Additionally, if the water was contaminated with anything that made the dog sick, it could also harm the dog’s stomach and intestines.
 Finally, if the vomit contains food or vomit droppings, these could also cause problems for the dog if ingested.

 Will Throwing Up Cause Any Long Time Effect?